MeerAjaz/mlproject/ml_project/README.md

-### This repo contains a sample project related to machine learning
+### This repo contains a sample end to end machine learning project.